-Some digital photo frames – usually higher-end models – come with built-in standard VESA mounts for wall-mounting.
+Some digital photo frames – usually higher-end models – come with built-in support for a standard VESA mount (purchased separately) for wall-mounting.
 These mount types let you fix the frame on the wall without blocking any of the USB/SD card ports, the power inlet, or the onboard controls.
 It also allows switching between landscape and portrait orientations without much difficulty.

 Can DIY digital photo frames connect to Wi-Fi?

 This depends on the complexity of the DIY digital photo frame you’ve built.
 As mentioned earlier, some Raspberry Pi models come with Wi-Fi and even Bluetooth connectivity built into the computer.
 Alternatively, if your model supports it, you could connect a Wi-Fi dongle to connect to home Wi-Fi networks and hotspot connections.

 Generally speaking, most DIY digital photo frames aren’t going to let you connect to mobile apps and web interfaces (or receiving photos through email) without some serious technical know-how and experience.
 Even if you could figure these out for yourself, it would be very expensive, pricing your DIY digital frame far past what you’d pay for a premium digital frame like the Pix-Star.

 How to send photos to a DIY digital photo frame?

 Most DIY digital photo frames can only receive photos and other media through an inserted USB/SD card.
 If you’re building a Raspberry Pi digital frame, this is why choosing one with USB/SD card ports and readers is essential.
 Even DIY digital photo frames with Wi-Fi will struggle to receive photos through any method other than a USB/SD card.